-Admiral Henry Christian
+Admiral Henry Christian - see below for recent update

 - 9.44.
-Henry Christian (1828-1916) was commissioned into the Royal Navy in 1841 at the age of 12 where has was apparently engaged in the suppression of the slave trade.61 He gained the rank of post-captain in 1863 and soon afterwards took service on a 400-ton steamer to run the US blockage of Nassau during the American Civil War.
+Henry Christian (1828-1916) was commissioned into the Royal Navy in 1841 at the age of 12 where has was apparently engaged in the suppression of the slave trade.
+61 He gained the rank of post-captain in 1863 and soon afterwards took service on a 400-ton steamer to run the US blockage of Nassau during the American Civil War.
 Christian's boat apparently ferried Cotton from Charleston to Nassau in the Bahamas which was then sent onto the cotton mills in Yorkshire.
-Since the Confederate States of America maintained legalized slavery this cotton would have been the product of enslaved plantation labour. - 9.45.
-The undertaking was led by August Charles Hobart-Hampden with Christian as second in command.
+Since the Confederate States of America maintained legalized slavery this cotton would have been the product of enslaved plantation labour.
+This may not be accurate see below for update. - The undertaking was led by August Charles Hobart-Hampden with Christian as 9.45. second in command.
 They ran the blockade 18 times carrying war material to the Confederate States and returning with cotton62 After some success blockade running Christian was finally captured by the US Navy then released and returned to England63.
-Many of the British blockade runners were based in Liverpool, and it's interesting to note that Henry Christian had a link to that city via his father in-law James Moore a Liverpool merchant64. - 9.46.
+Many of the British blockade runners were based in Liverpool, and it's interesting to note that Henry Christian had a link to that city via his father in-law James Moore - a Liverpool merchant64.
+This may not be accurate see below for update. - 9.46.
 In 1865 he became the Chief Constable of the Gloucestershire Constabulary, he finally retired in 1910 at the age of 81, dying in 1916.
 He was a member of the Royal Victorian order and the holder of the Kings Police medal65. - 9.47.
 The strange episode as a blockade runner in Henry Christian's career sees him provide active material support for a state seeking to preserve the legal use of enslaved labour (the Confederate States), it sees him transporting and trading in the product of enslaved labour (cotton) and making a profit from both.
-It's all the more striking then that he was able to avoid a legal conviction or punishment from the United States and immediately obtained a job as Chief Constable of the Gloucestershire Constabulary.
+It's all the more striking then that he was able to avoid a legal conviction or punishment from the United and immediately obtained a job as Chief Constable Gloucestershire Constabulary. see below for recent update